Angioplasty: Renal artery angioplasty

 Renal artery stenosis is associated with hypertension and loss of renal function.
 Atherosclerotic obstruction of the renal artery can be treated with angioplasty with or without stenting of the renal artery.
 There is a weak recommendation for renal artery angioplasty in patients with renal artery stenosis and flash edema or congestive heart failure.

 Carotid angioplasty

-Carotid artery stenosis can be treated with angioplasty and carotid stenting for patients at high risk for undergoing carotid endarterectomy (CEA).
+Carotid artery stenosis can be treated with angioplasty and carotid stenting for patients at high risk for undergoing carotid endarterectomy.
 Although carotid endarterectomy is typically preferred over carotid artery stenting, stenting is indicated in select patients with radiation-induced stenosis or a carotid lesion not suitable for surgery.

 Venous angioplasty

 Angioplasty is used to treat venous stenosis affecting dialysis access, with drug-coated balloon angioplasty proving to have better 6 month and 12 month patency than conventional balloon angioplasty.
 Angioplasty is occasionally used to treat residual subclavian vein stenosis following decompression surgery for thoracic outlet syndrome.
 There is a weak recommendation for deep venous stenting to treat obstructive chronic venous disease.